ykjit/yk/src/dev/getting_started.md

    `cargo`.
 This is done via the `rust-analyzer.checkOnSave.overrideCommand` option.

- - For the `yk` repo, you need to point Rust Analyzer at the extra internal workspace via the `rust-analyzer.linkedProjects` option.
+ - For the `yk` repo, you need to point Rust Analyzer at the extra workspaces via the `rust-analyzer.linkedProjects` option.

 For example, for [vim-lsp](https://github.com/prabirshrestha/vim-lsp) you would use a configuration similar to the following: